Heisenbug: Examples

 Heisenbugs occur because common attempts to debug a program, such as inserting output statements or running it with a debugger, usually have the side-effect of altering the behavior of the program in subtle ways, such as changing the memory addresses of variables and the timing of its execution.

 One common example of a heisenbug is a bug that appears when the program is compiled with an optimizing compiler, but not when the same program is compiled without optimization (as is often done for the purpose of examining it with a debugger).
 While debugging, values that an optimized program would normally keep in registers are often pushed to main memory.
 This may affect, for instance, the result of floating-point comparisons, since the value in memory may have smaller range and accuracy than the value in the register.
 Similarly, heisenbugs may be caused by side-effects in test expressions used in runtime assertions in languages such as C and C++, where the test expression is not evaluated when assertions are turned off in production code using the NDEBUG macro.

 Other common causes of heisenbugs are using the value of a non-initialized variable (which may change its address or initial value during debugging), or following an invalid pointer (which may point to a different place when debugging).
 Debuggers also commonly allow the use of breakpoints or provide other user interfaces that cause additional source code (such as property accessors) to be executed stealthily, which can, in turn, change the state of the program.

+End-Users can experience a heisenbug when the act of making a screenshot of the heisenbug for observation fixes the heisenbug and the screenshot shows a perfectly working state.
+This effect can happen when complex stacks of software work together, for example a web browser using a hardware graphic card acceleration which causes rendering errors on the physical screen that do not show on a screenshot.

 Time can also be a factor in heisenbugs, particularly with multi-threaded applications.
 Executing a program under control of a debugger can change the execution timing of the program as compared to normal execution.
 Time-sensitive bugs, such as race conditions, may not occur when the program is slowed down by single-stepping source lines in the debugger.
 This is particularly true when the behavior involves interaction with an entity not under the control of a debugger, such as when debugging network packet processing between two machines and only one is under debugger control.

 Heisenbugs can be viewed as instances of the observer effect in information technology.
 Frustrated programmers may humorously blame a heisenbug on the phase of the moon, or (if it has occurred only once) may explain it away as a soft error due to alpha particles or cosmic rays affecting the hardware, a well-documented phenomenon known as single event effects.